grouch-trash-service/grouch-api-gateway/README.md

 # Grouch api gateway
 Grouch api gateway is the api gateway for Grouch Trash Service.
-The api for grouch trash service is defined using [open api](src/main/resources/api.yaml)
+The api for grouch trash service is defined using [open api](src/main/resources/api.yaml) and runs on `aws API Gateway.`
+For full documentation on the api please see the [swagger-ui page.](http://grouch-message-service-swagger-ui.s3-website-us-east-1.amazonaws.com/
+)
 ## Build
 The project is build using maven and uses npm and sam.
 The following command can be used to build.